1

 How much do math economics jobs pay per year?

-As of Jul 4, 2026, the average yearly pay for math economics in the United States is $58,837.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average yearly pay for math economics in the United States is $58,837.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $45,000.00 and $70,000.00 per year, depending on experience, location, and employer.

-What can you do with a math economics degree?
+What is a math economics job?

-What are some typical projects or tasks a Math Economics professional might work on in a corporate setting?
+What are some typical projects or tasks a math economics professional might work on in a corporate setting?

 In a corporate environment, Math Economics professionals often analyze large data sets to model and forecast market trends, optimize pricing strategies, or assess the financial impact of business decisions.
 They may collaborate closely with finance, data analytics, and strategy teams to design quantitative models for risk assessment or resource allocation.
 These roles often involve presenting findings to stakeholders and translating complex mathematical concepts into actionable business insights.
 The work environment tends to be fast-paced and highly collaborative, offering many opportunities for cross-functional learning and career advancement.